-Completed in 1914, this Gothic Revival style house is filled with corridors and and secret passageways.
-Tales of ghosts have been whispered about the property for decades and now the house is fully decked out for Halloween for visitors as a haunted mansion to tour.
+Completed in 1914, this Gothic Revival style house is filled with corridors and secret passageways.
+Tales of ghosts have been whispered about the property for decades, and you can still take a tour of it today.

 Château de Brissac, Brissac-Quincé, France

-This towering building is famously known as the place where Charlotte of France was murdered.
-According to the legend, Charlotte, the illegitimate daughter of King Charles VII, was killed by her husband, after discovering her affair.
-Visitors claim to have seen a “Green Lady,” because of the color of her dress, roaming the halls.
+This towering building is famously known as the place where Charlotte de Brézé was murdered.
+According to the legend, Charlotte, the illegitimate daughter of King Charles VII, was killed by her husband after discovering her affair.
+Visitors claim to have seen a “Green Lady,” named for the color of her dress, roaming the halls.